Church architecture: From house church to church

 From the first to the early fourth centuries most Christian communities worshipped in private homes, often secretly.
 Some Roman churches, such as the Basilica of San Clemente in Rome, are built directly over the houses where early Christians worshipped.
 Other early Roman churches are built on the sites of Christian martyrdom or at the entrance to catacombs where Christians were buried.

 With the victory of the Roman emperor Constantine at the Battle of Milvian Bridge in 312 AD, Christianity became a lawful and then the privileged religion of the Roman Empire.
 The faith, already spread around the Mediterranean, now expressed itself in buildings.
-Christian architecture was made to correspond to civic and imperial forms, and so the Basilica, a large rectangular meeting hall became general in east and west, as the model for churches, with a nave and aisles and sometimes galleries and clerestories.
-While civic basilicas had apses at either end, the Christian basilica usually had a single apse where the bishop and presbyters sat in a dais behind the altar.
-While pagan basilicas had as their focus a statue of the emperor, Christian basilicas focused on the Eucharist as the symbol of the eternal, loving and forgiving God.
+Christian architecture was designed to correspond to the civic and imperial forms of ancient Roman architecture, because the architects and building craftsmen mastered these forms.
+The Aula regia, the typical audience hall of imperial palaces with a throne apse, became the model for aisleless churches (later developed into hall churches), whereas the Basilica building type, with a higher central nave flanked by two or more lower longitudinal aisles, commonly used for market halls in the Roman era, became the most widespread building type for churches in the East and West, sometimes with galleries and clerestories.
+While civic basilicas mostly had no apses, or sometimes apses at either end, the Christian basilica usually had a single apse (like the aula regia) where the bishop and presbyters sat in a dais behind the altar.
+While pagan basilicas had as their focus a statue of the emperor, Christian basilicas focused on the altar as place of the Eucharist.
+Central buildings, often modeled on Roman official buildings, with circular (rotunda - like the Pantheon, Rome), oval, square, cruciform, hexagonal, octagonal, nonagonal or higher polygonal building shapes, also served as models, for example for the 6th century Basilica of San Vitale in Ravenna.
+The Roman temple, on the other hand, was only suitable as a design for smaller chapels, as it only had a small cella inside, to which only the priests had access, but not the congregation, as in Christian churches.

-The first very large Christian churches, notably Santa Maria Maggiore, San Giovanni in Laterano, and Santa Costanza, were built in Rome in the early 4th century.
+The first very large Christian churches were built in Rome in the early 4th century: Old St. Peter's Basilica, Basilica of Saint Paul Outside the Walls, San Giovanni in Laterano, Santa Maria Maggiore, and in the early 5th century Santa Sabina (which of Rome's ancient churches has most faithfully preserved its original appearance).